RULES AND CONDITIONS

 Age of competitors

-Open classes are open to participants of all ages amateur or professional, unless otherwise specified.
+Open classes are open to participants of all ages, unless otherwise specified.

 Participants should ensure that the material to be presented is appropriate both for the age of the competitor and for a family audience.